geudde/attic-chest/pages/13.reference/01.porden/docs.md

 With rapid motion sailing, met her glance;

-Is that her airy car ? — with what delight
+Is that her airy car? — with what delight

-She watch'd it sinking from the ethereal height !
+She watch'd it sinking from the ethereal height!

 How softly seem'd the evening gale to breathe, 680

-How calm the waves of ocean slept beneath !
+How calm the waves of ocean slept beneath!

 While its fair freight the aerial vessel bore,